MarMarhoun/freelance_work/side_projects/NLP_projs/eda_streamlit/readme.md

 # Outlier detection using streamlit and tensorflow

 The following file **outlier_detect.ipynb** contains the code for outlier detection using Streamlit and TensorFlow, you can create a user-friendly app that allows users to upload a dataset, preprocess the data, train an autoencoder for anomaly detection, and display the results.

+# Outlier detection of online price prediction dataset using streamlit and tensorflow

+The following file **out_det2.ipynb** contains the code for outlier detection of an online price prediction dataset using Streamlit and TensorFlow, you can create a user-friendly app that allows users to upload their dataset, preprocess the data, and visualize the outliers.